Behagen House: Behagen family

 In 1759, Gysbert Behagen, a wealthy merchant, acquired one of the two houses.
 In 1764, he obtained a royal licence to establish a sugar refinery in the yard.
 In 1768, Behagen also acquired the other house and in 1769 he undertook a comprehensive renovation of his properties, merging them into one building.
 Behagen lived there until his death in 1783.
 In 1791, the house was acquired by Jeppe Prætorius, another merchant.
 In 1796, it was subject to another renovation.

 The property was home to 22 residents at the 1787 census.
-Elisabeth Giertrud Behagen resided in the building with her son Joost Johan Behagen, her daughter-in-law Maria Agatha Augusta and their one-year-old daughter Elisabeth Alida Augusta, Sugarr master Christen Herbom and another nine employees associated the sugar refinery were also part of the household.
+Elisabeth Giertrud Behagen resided in the building with her son Joost Johan Behagen, her daughter-in-law Maria Agatha Augusta and their one-year-old daughter Elisabeth Alida Augusta, sugar refinery master Christen Herbom and another nine employees associated with the refinery were also part of the household.
 The staff consisted of a housekeeper, five maids and a coachman.